Pierre & Jérôme Coursodon - Saint-Joseph La Sensonne 2022

 Bettane & Desseauve

-Jérôme Coursodon is at the head of one of the most renowned estates in Mauves.
-Saint Joseph wines from this part of the appellation (Mauves-Tournon) are different from those further north, around Sarras, although all are produced on granitic soils.
+Jérôme Coursodon is at the helm of one of Mauves' renowned estates.
+The Saint-Joseph wines from this part of the appellation (Mauves-Tournon) are different from those further north, around Sarras, even though they are all produced on granite soils.
 The estate's reds are often more accomplished than the whites.

 Decanter